 First things first…Decide with your friends that everyone wants to attend the prom.
 For some, the idea of dressing up and attending a special event will be exciting, for others the task may seem daunting or not high atop the to-do list.
 However, life is short and you get few opportunities for redos of these special events.
 Our advice, based on experience, is to plan on attending.
-Here is an important link if ever you need extra cash for your personal use, or if you need to file a loan right away.

 Once decided that you will be attending, a few things need to be attended to early on and most has to do with a combination of logistics and this thing called supply and demand.

 First the logistics: Prom can be a bit of an investment…Tickets, clothing (purchases or rentals), hair, flowers and transportation.
 It all adds up.
 Talk with your parents and figure out if you will be entirely responsible, they will be chipping in and what sort of budget you will have.
 Next, for service related items (hair and transportation) start making appointments and planning early.
 Girls, if you will be purchasing a dress, and expect to need alterations, you should be picking out your dress early on.
 Additionally, if you will be attending with a date, and want his tuxedo to match, colors should be decided early on.